Lauren De Crescenzo

 Lauren De Crescenzo (born September 3, 1990) is an American professional racing cyclist.
+After a dedicated collegiate career, De Crescenzo won the 2021 Unbound Gravel race and placed as a runner-up in 2022.
+She overcame a traumatic brain injury from cycling to complete graduate school studying epidemiology and win races as a professional cyclist.

+Cycling career

-She rode in the women's team time trial at the 2015 UCI Road World Championships.
-A decorated collegiate career included bronze medals in the 2018 USA Cycling Collegiate National Championship Road Race and Individual omnium, as well as gold in the 2019 Individual time trial.
-On May 31, 2020, she set the women's everesting world record, ascending Hogpen Gap in Blairsville, Georgia 24 times in nine hours and fifty-seven minutes.
+De Crescenzo rode in the women's team time trial at the 2015 UCI Road World Championships.

+Her college career included bronze medals in the 2018 USA Cycling Collegiate National Championship Road Race and Individual omnium, as well as gold in the 2019 Individual time trial.
+On May 31, 2020, De Crescenzo set the women's everesting world record, ascending Hogpen Gap in Blairsville, Georgia 24 times in nine hours and fifty-seven minutes.
 Her ride covered 111 miles with an average climb gradient of 9.83%.
 In June 2021, she won the 2021 Unbound Gravel 200 in 12:06:49.
+In 2022, she placed second in the race.

+In 2023, De Crescenzo has continued to race on gravel roads and engage with sponsors on endorsement deals.

+Personal life

+De Crescenzo is a graduate of Emory University.
+During her first professional racing season in 2016, she suffered a traumatic brain injury (TBI) following a bike crash, after which she was placed in a medically induced coma for six days.
+De Crescenzo had a lengthy rehabilitation period in Colorado, after which she could relearn basic tasks and return to bicycle racing and graduate school.
+Following her recovery, De Crescenzo has gone on to finish graduate school, complete a fellowship at the Centers for Disease Control, and win more bike races.